Skip to main content

 • The person who makes the trust.
 They might be called the settlor, grantor, or trustor.

 • The person who makes decisions about the money or property in the revocable living trust.
 They are called the trustee.
 In general, during the life of the grantor, the grantor is their own trustee.
 A trustee can be an individual or a financial institution.
 If there is more than one, they are co-trustees.
-A successor trustee may also be named but can only act if a trustee can no longer fulfill their role.
-A trustee is also a fiduciary.
+A successor trustee can also be named but can act only if a trustee can no longer fulfill their role, for example, in the event they die or are disabled.
+A trustee is a fiduciary.

 • The people who receive money or property from the revocable living trust.
 They are called beneficiaries.
-The person who makes the revocable living trust may be the only beneficiary while they are alive, or they may name co-beneficiaries (e.g. the grantor and their spouse) who receive some money or property from the revocable living trust before they die.
+The person who makes the revocable living trust could be the only beneficiary while they are alive, or they could name co-beneficiaries (for example, themselves and their spouse) who receive some money or property from the revocable living trust before they die.
 The people who receive money or benefits from the revocable living trust after the person dies are called residuary beneficiaries.

-When you’re acting as a trustee, you will have the legal authority to spend and invest the money and property in the revocable living trust for the benefit of the grantor and any other beneficiaries.
+When you’re acting as trustee or successor trustee, you have the legal authority to spend and invest the money and property in the revocable living trust for the benefit of the named beneficiaries.
 You don’t, however, have legal authority over any money or property that’s not in the trust.

 For more information on trusts, read our guide for trustees on managing someone else’s money .